vikramkh/course-website-16fa/index.md

 ---

 <div class="alert alert-info">
 The first midterm will be on Thursday September 29th (during the class period).
 There will be a review session on Tuesday September 27th from 8-10PM in Berger Auditorium in Skirkanich Hall.
 You can look over <a href="exams.html">last year's exam questions</a>.
+All of the material in lectures, the assigned readings in the textbook and in the homework assignments is fair game for the exam.
+Be sure to read chapters 1.3-1.5 and 2.1-2.4 and 3.1-3.2 in the textbook.
 </div>

 <div class="alert alert-info">